Joy Priest

 Her other honors include a 2021 National Endowment for the Arts fellowship, a 2019-2020 Fine Arts Work Center fellowship, and the Stanley Kunitz Memorial Prize from the American Poetry Review.

-Priest’s poems and essays have appeared widely in publications such as The Atlantic, Boston Review, the Los Angeles Review of Books, Sewanee Review, and ESPN; in anthologies such as The Breakbeat Poets: New American Poetry in the Age of Hip Hop, That’s a Pretty Thing to Call It: Prose and Poetry by Artists Teaching in Carceral Institutions, and What Things Cost: An Anthology for the People; and in commissions for the Museum of Fine Arts, Houston (MFAH) and the Los Angeles County Museum of Art (LACMA).
+Priest’s poems and essays have appeared widely in publications such as The Atlantic, Boston Review, the Los Angeles Review of Books, The New Republic, Sewanee Review, and ESPN; in anthologies such as The Breakbeat Poets: New American Poetry in the Age of Hip Hop, That’s a Pretty Thing to Call It: Prose and Poetry by Artists Teaching in Carceral Institutions, and What Things Cost: An Anthology for the People; and in commissions for the Museum of Fine Arts, Houston (MFAH) and the Los Angeles County Museum of Art (LACMA).

 She is a member of the Affrilachian Poets, and the Curator of Community Programs (CCPP) & Practice at the Center for African American Poetry & Poetics (CAAPP) at Pitt.